Photo

 Photography is a way to preserve moments in time for future generations to look back on.
 It's the most pure way to preserve emotion and stories.
 My work as a photographer is grounded in the concept of telling stories and creating a unified image for the programs I work for.
 View my complete photography portfolio below.

 My first semester at Ole Miss was one of learning.
-It was the first time in my creative career that I had the experience of being mentored by someone else, and it served as my introduction to College Football through my internship with Ole Miss Football.
-I additionally picked up a job as a Photo Contributer for The Daily Mississippian.
-These two jobs pushed me more than I had ever been pushed before as a creative, as I learned more in this one semester about our industry and HOW to be an effective creative than I had ever before.
-Looking back, it was a massive stepping stone in my career, one I am extremely proud of.
+It was the first time in my creative career to be mentored by someone else, and it introduced me to shooting College Football through my internship with Ole Miss Football.
+I additionally picked up a job as a Photo Contributor for The Daily Mississippian.
+These two jobs pushed me more than I had ever been pushed before as a creative, as I learned more in this one semester about our industry and how to be an effective creative than I had ever before.
+Looking back, it was a massive stepping stone in my career, one that I needed to succeed at a new level.

-During my first semester of college, I juggled numerous responsibilities: Being a student-athlete, an intern for my college's athletic department, an on-campus job in our Alumni Development office, Sports Writing Editor of our student newspaper, and of course, being a full-time student.
-As an Athletic Communications Intern, I took photos and videos at various contests for our DIII Athletic Programs, getting to cover a GNAC Championship Appearance for our Women's Soccer Team, a Women's Basketball exhibition match against Boston University, which was my first exposure to Division I Athletics, and worked concessions at numerous Boston College Hockey and Football games.
-This semester showed me the additional work and focus that goes into maintaining a collegiate athletic department's social media presence, and served as the perfect introduction to collegiate athletics for me.
+During my first semester of college, I juggled numerous responsibilities: Being a student-athlete, an intern for my college's athletic department, an on-campus job in our Alumni Development office, Sports Writing Editor of our student newspaper, and, of course, being a full-time student.
+As an Athletic Communications Intern, I took photos and videos at various contests for our DIII Athletic Programs, covered a GNAC Championship Appearance for our Women's Soccer Team, and shot a Women's Basketball exhibition match against Boston University, which was my first exposure to Division I Athletics.
+This semester showed me the additional work and focus that goes into maintaining a collegiate athletic department's social media and creative presence, and served as the perfect introduction to collegiate athletics for me.

-In high school, I conducted extensive freelance work for our various athletic programs, gaining lots of hands-on experience taking photos, recording videos, and editing both.
-I was fortunate enough to cover Cinderella seasons for our Boys Basketball and Baseball teams my senior year, along with State Series runs in Soccer, Cheerleading, and Baseball.
-These varied experiences served as the perfect start to my creative career, giving me the confidence to network with other creatives and build a name for myself, while also teaching me skills in time management and in collaborating with others.
+In high school, I conducted extensive freelance work for our athletic programs, gaining extensive hands-on experience in photography and video production.
+I was fortunate enough to cover Cinderella seasons for our Boys Basketball and Baseball teams my senior year, along with State Series runs in Boys Soccer and Cheerleading.
+These varied experiences served as the perfect start to my creative career, giving me the confidence to network with other creatives and build a name for myself, while also teaching me time management and collaboration in fast-paced environments that rely on me alone to tell their story.

 Back to Top